Ankit-Matth/Personal-Doctor/README.md

 There are mainly two problems:

+### 1. Cost of Healthcare:
+Quack doctors often exploit the scarcity of good doctors, charging extra fees from needy patients.
+People avoid seeking medical help due to financial constraints or pay high costs for consultations.
+Apart from this there are some doctors who are willing to provide their consultation services at low cost or for free in their free time for welfare, but they lack a reliable platform.
+Additionally, lack of information about medicines can lead to people forgetting why they were prescribed a certain medication.

-### 1. Lack of access to healthcare:
+### 2. Lack of access to healthcare:
 India has a significant shortage of qualified doctors and quality healthcare facilities, especially in rural or backward areas.
 The best hospitals are mostly established in cities.
 This shortage leads to many problems, including:

 **a.
 Inaccessibility:** Many people in rural areas cannot afford frequent urban travel for medical care.
 Even if they can do so, they often face long waits and other logistical challenges.

 **b.
 Misinformation:** In the absence of qualified doctors, people may turn to traditional healers or self-medicate.
 Many times, less educated people in backward areas buy medicines directly from medical shops without consulting a doctor.
 This may lead to misdiagnosis and inappropriate treatment.

-**c.
-Inadequate care:** Even when people are able to access health care, the quality of care may be poor.
-This is because many doctors in rural areas are undertrained or overworked.
-According to a WHO report, the IMA (Indian Medical Association) claims that about 1 million quacks practice treatment in India, of which 600,000 practice allopathic treatment.
-Due to these problems, sometimes small diseases become big disasters and can cause death.
+Due to the problems, sometimes small diseases become big disasters and can cause death.
+According to a report from Statista, published in The Times of India, approximately five million people die every year — almost a third of them in India (1.6 million) — due to Lack of access to healthcare.

-### 2. Cost of Healthcare:
-Quack doctors often exploit the scarcity of good doctors, charging extra fees from needy patients.
-People avoid seeking medical help due to financial constraints or pay high costs for consultations.
-Apart from this there are some doctors who are willing to provide their consultation services at low cost or for free in their free time for welfare, but they lack a reliable platform.

 ## Our Solution